Nalfrey/deep-learning-challenge/README.md

 **Compiling, Training, and Evaluating the Model**

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
+I honestly could not get this portion of my code to work.
+I thought I had the code wrong, continued to edit, but had spent many iterations trying to get it to work with iterations I had.

 Were you able to achieve the target model performance?
+No, because I couldn't get the model to work as intended.

-What steps did you take in your attempts to increase model performance
+What steps did you take in your attempts to increase model performance?
+I took multiple steps, multiple changes but ultimately to increase you would add layers from 2, to 4, to 6, to 8 etc etc and change the neurons from a small number such as 10 or 20 and increase to 200 or 500.

 **sUMMARY**
+In summary, neural networks are difficult, and I couldn't get this model to work as I had intended without my computer RAM running out.